SEC at a Glance

 Santee Electric Cooperative's service area includes Williamsburg, Georgetown, Clarendon and Florence Counties.
 It extends from Highway 301 to the Intracoastal Waterway, and from the Pee Dee River to the Santee River.
 There are 40,000 members scattered over 5,000 miles of line in the four-county area.
-The Cooperative headquarters is located in Kingstree, but branch offices are located in Manning, Lake City, Hemingway, and Georgetown.
+SEC's headquarters are in Kingstree.
+Branch offices are located in Manning, Lake City, Hemingway, and Georgetown.

 To provide quality service and products to meet the energy needs of our members at a competitive price consistent with sound business practices, while enhancing the quality of life in our service area through the support of economic, civic and educational opportunities.

 Electric cooperatives are private, independent electric utilities, owned by the members they serve.
 Democratically governed businesses, electric cooperatives are organized under the Cooperative Principles, anchoring them firmly in the communities they serve and ensuring that they are closely regulated by their consumers.

 What are the benefits of being a cooperative member?

 As a not-for-profit electric cooperative, Santee Electric Cooperative is able to return money that's left over after operating expenses to its members.
 That revenue is then assigned by Santee Electric Cooperative to each member's Capital Credits account.
 The amount of a member's Capital Credits is determined by their yearly electricity payments.
 Capital Credits are just one more way Santee Electric Cooperative continues to put the Touchstone Energy Values of accountability, integrity, community commitment and innovation to work for you.